NilFoundation/crypto3/docs/implementation.md

 SchemeImpl sign(InputIterator first, InputIterator last, const pubkey::private_key<Scheme> &key);
 ```

-Such call return object of internal type (`range_pubkey_impl` or `itr_pubkey_impl`) which implicitly convertible to
+Such call return object of internal type (`range_pubkey_impl` or `itr_pubkey_impl`) which is implicitly convertible to
-accumulator set type, pre-initialized with input data of `InputIterator` type, or
+accumulator set type, pre-initialized with input data of `InputIterator` type, or to `ProcessingMode::result_type`,
-to `typename ProcessingMode::result_type`, which represents result of algorithm execution.
+which represents result of algorithm execution.

 Algorithms are no more than an internal structures initializer wrapper.
 In this particular case algorithm would
 initialize accumulator set with accumulator we [`need` ](@ref accumulators::pubkey) inside initialized with `key` and in